AlexDeFoc/RDOPNG-MULTITHREAD-KINDA/README.md

    - The script then proceeds to the Pre-Process Phase.

 2. **Pre-Process Phase:**
-   - In this phase, the script prepares the images for processing.
+   - In this phase, the script prompts the user to choose the processing mode (Iteration or Parallel) and set the desired preset/command.

 3. **Process Phase:**
    - The script applies the chosen preset commands to each PNG in their respective folders using the `.exe` files.
    - The script performs this action either sequentially (Iteration Mode) or simultaneously (Parallel Mode).

 4. **Post-Process Phase:**
-   - After processing, the script performs any final actions required.
+   - After processing, the script creates a `TIMER.txt` file that contains information about the chosen mode, preset/command, and time elapsed.

 ## Reruns and Further Processing